commanded/eventstore/guides/Subscriptions.md

 # Subscriptions

+There are two types of subscriptions provided by EventStore:

+1. [Transient subscriptions](#transient-subscriptions) where new events are broadcast to subscribers immediately after they have been appended to storage.
-Subscriptions to a stream will guarantee *at least once* delivery of every persisted event.
-Each subscription may be independently paused, then later resumed from where it stopped.
+2. [Persistent subscriptions](#persistent-subscriptions) which guarantee at-least-once delivery of every persisted event, provide back-pressure, and can be started, paused, and resumed from any position, including from the stream's origin.

-A subscription can be created to receive events appended to a single or all streams.

-Events are received in batches after being persisted to storage.
-A batch contains the events appended to a single stream using `EventStore.append_to_stream/4`.

-Subscriptions must be uniquely named and support a single subscriber.
-Attempting to connect two subscribers to the same subscription will return an `{:error, :subscription_already_exists}` error.

 ## Event pub/sub